stellarscripts/stellar_firma_transcripts/_posts/2019-08-09-timandbendoscience.md

 #### TIM

 Let's say it's the size of the Earth, you've got Lake Victoria, everything else is land.
-You know, it's a *lot* of water*,* but in comparison to the size of the planet, not that much.
+You know, it's a *lot* of water, but in comparison to the size of the planet, not that much.

 #### BRYN